KordianD/Algorithms/README.md

 # Algorithms

-Some of the algorithms from diffent task and websites.
+Some of the algorithms from different task and websites.